 With over 70 traders under one roof, the Adelaide Central Market is one of the largest undercover fresh produce markets in the Southern Hemisphere, buzzing with life and colour all year round.

-The Market offers a huge range of fresh food including fruit and vegetables, meat and poultry, seafood, cheeses, bakery, smallgoods and health foods, along with some of Adelaide’s most popular cafes and eateries.
-With over 9 million visitors every year, the Adelaide Central Market remains Adelaide’s premier food destination for multicultural cuisine and fresh produce.
+Adelaide Central Market offers a huge range of fresh food including fruit and vegetables, meat and poultry, seafood, cheeses, bakery, smallgoods and health foods, along with some of Adelaide’s most popular cafes and eateries.
+The Adelaide Central Market remains Adelaide’s premier food destination for multicultural cuisine and fresh produce.

 On Saturday, 23rd January at 3.15am a group of market gardeners, unhappy with their conditions at the East End, made their way to a site between Gouger and Grote Street and started to sell their produce.
 Over 500 people attended the first market day, with all stock sold out by 6.00am.

 The official opening of the Adelaide Central Market (known as the City Market) was on the 22nd January 1870.
 The Market was open on Tuesdays and Saturdays with up to 100 produce carts and was recorded as having sold vegetables, fruit, hay, fish and game meats.

 On the 8th February 1900, the first stone was laid to build the current Market façade, which still stands today.
 In the same year a 40 metre veranda was added.